Newfound Lake: Most Beautiful Lake in New Hampshire

 Then to Paradise Point, the New Hampshire Audubon preserve up at the head of the lake.
 The preserve consists of just 43 acres, but this encompasses 3,500 feet of untouched shorefront.
 Bring a picnic.
 Take a hike.
 Rent a kayak or canoe from the nature center or launch your own craft and see how the shoreline looks when viewed from the outside in.

-Keep driving counterclockwise around the lake and you’ll soon come to the timeless village of Hebron.
+Keep driving counterclockwise around Newfound Lake and you’ll soon come to the timeless village of Hebron.
 There’s a grassy, irregular square with a small gazebo, a church, and a country store, all awash in white clapboard.

 Pause if you’d like, but then push on 2.8 miles from Hebron toward Groton to Sculptured Rocks Natural Area.
 (Follow the signs from town.)
 The Cockermouth River flows through a cleft in the granite here, but that simple description doesn’t do it justice.
 The river was once the outflow of a great glacier, and the currents tossed car-sized boulders around like cherry pits in a sink drain.
 The force carved out all sorts of fantastical, cloudlike shapes in the rock.
 Older kids with a strong crawl—both aquatic and terrestrial—love to start at the bottom of the gorge and, salmonlike, swim and scramble their way as far upstream as they can go.